CanInBad/BDCC_wiki/New-floors.md

+# THIS INFORMATION IS OUTDATED SINCE `0.1.6` BUT YOU CAN STILL FOLLOW THROUGH

 # Floors Basics

 Floors can be registered by putting the script and scene file in `res://Game/World/Floors`, the ID will be whatever the file name is without the extension.